Video

 ).

-Because seconds are more accessible for humans, the application allows you to edit the duration in seconds and converts
+Because seconds are more accessible for humans, the application allows you to edit the duration in seconds and converts it automatically to ticks.

 Sequence

-A sequence is a part of the demo you want to record defined by a start tick and an end tick.
+A sequence is a part of the demo you want to record, defined by a start tick and an end tick.

 You need to add one or more sequences, which you can merge into a single video or generate one video per sequence.